queryluke/masseffect-5e-data/data/powers/vortex.md

 Creatures that fail the saving throw are thrown 1d6 + <me-distance length='5' /> away from you and become prone.

-__At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, increase the damage by 2d10 for each slot level above the 3rd.
+__At Higher Levels__: When you cast this power using a power slot of 4th level or higher, increase the damage by 2d10 for each slot level above the 3rd.